 In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

-At the end of this tutorial, your e-commerce site should be something similar to this image at the right:
+At the end of this tutorial, your e-commerce site should be something similar to this image on the right:

 P.S.
-If you plan to sell services (instead of products), I recommend starting a business website (not online store).
-Here’s guide to setting up a business website.
+If you plan to sell services (instead of products), I recommend starting a business website (not an online store).
+Here’s the guide to setting up a business website.

-If you plan to sell more than 10 different products, keep reading.
+If you’re planning to sell more than 10 different products, keep reading.

 Use WordPress + WooCommerce for online store (FREE)

 In a sentence, WooCommerce is the best way to turn your WordPress website into a fully functional e-commerce store.
 Here are the specifics:

 - Technically speaking, WooCommerce is a WordPress plugin.
 It needs to be installed and activated just like any other plugins in order to function.

 - It’s free and open source – just like WordPress.
 You don’t need any licenses, things don’t expire and no one comes asking for money at any point.

 - It’s the most popular e-commerce plugin for WordPress out there.